Aminsn/Aminsn/README.md

 My name's Amin, the Data Whisperer.
 With over 8 years in the field, I've been around the block a few times, modeling, analyzing, and generally getting my hands dirty in all things data.
 My special powers?
 Machine Learning, Deep Learning, and Bayesian Statistical Modelling.

-## 💻 Technical Jazz

-Python and R are the languages I speak when I'm talking to data.
-Python to me is like the superhero of the Data Science world, always ready to jump in and save the day.
-And R, well, that's the sidekick that you never knew you needed but can't live without.

 ## 🤝 Let's Make Some Data Magic Together

 I'm as open to collaboration as a freshly initialized Jupyter notebook.
 If you've got some interesting ideas or challenging problems, let's get together and weave some data magic.